Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

-In the modeling part, we used torchaudio for handling sound samples and torchvision for modeling based on spectrograms.
-Furthermore, we used torchmetrics for evaluating our model.
-For version control we use git and dvc (for data) and host our repo on Github.
-We containerized the project using docker and placed the final image on Docker Hub.
-For logging we used wandb and set up experiments using Hydra.
-To ensure code quality we used ruff for linting, pytest for unit tests and Github Actions to continuously integrate changes.
+In the modeling phase, we employed torchaudio to effectively manage sound samples, while leveraging torchvision for modeling, specifically focusing on spectrograms.
+Our model evaluation process was implemented with the incorporation of torchmetrics.
+Version control was handled through git and dvc, the latter dedicated to managing data, with our repository residing on GitHub.
+The project was containerized using Docker, and the final image was shared on Docker Hub.
+To keep tabs on our project's performance, we implemented logging through wandb and configured experiments using Hydra.
+Maintaining code integrity was a priority, achieved through the use of  pytest for unit tests, and seamless integration of changes via GitHub Actions which came with the upload of profiling outputs.

 ## Coding environment